aali950/Research-project/README.md

   This repository can be used to reproduce results from my simulations if desired

-  Need to download LAMMPS, Packmol and fftool to use
+  LAMMPS, Packmol and fftool are required to reproduce scripts.

+  For full tutorials on how to produce these files refer to https://github.com/paduagroup/clandpol

 Thank you,
 Amir